A jacket for winter: I sew London by How to do fashion!

 Three versions are available in the pattern:

-- version 1: Long loose coat with a round collar and sewn patch pockets.
+- Version 1: Long loose coat with a round collar and sewn patch pockets.
 This version is fully lined and features neat finishes.
 Difficulty 3 out of 5.

-- Version 3: Short coat lined with a pretty tie collar.
+- Version 3: Short lined coat with a pretty tie collar.
 Difficulty 4 out of 5

 Version 1